 Other Cold Symptom Causes

 There are many different causes of cold symptoms in dogs.
-You’re not just looking out for viruses here – even issues like heartworms and roundworms can cause your dog to cough.
+You’re not just looking out for viruses here – even issues like heartworms and roundworms can cause your dog to cough, in which case you’ll want to seek out the best dog dewormer for your pup.
 Other problems like allergies can lead to cold-like symptoms as well.
 Always closely monitor your dog if he or she starts coughing.

 Treating a Dog Cold